trichimtrich/PyCompressTest/README.md

 ## Notes

-- Check only for single file compression
+- Check only for single file/directory compression
 - Check only for frame, not stream mode
 - Haven't checked if algorithms/libs support stream mode
 - No threading involved